“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Car Accident Lawyer Mike Hancock’s Answer

 A parent is not responsible for the negligent acts of an adult child because he is living in your home.
-In your scenario, the only way to impute liability on you, the parent, is if he injures someone while driving a car owned by you.
+In your scenario, the only way to impute liability on you, the parent, is if you injure someone while driving a car owned by you.

 Florida follows the Dangerous Instrumentality Doctrine.
 Our state’s law considers motor vehicles as dangerous instruments.
 As such, public policy is going to hold the owner of the car just as liable as the negligent driver.
 They’ll still hold you liable even if there is no negligent entrustment.

 I could let you, the safest driver on earth, borrow my car.
-And in Florida, if someone is injured by your negligent driving, then I, as the owner, will be held liable.
+And in Florida, if you injure someone with your negligent driving, then I, as the owner, will be liable.
 The theory of negligent entrustment assumes that you own the vehicle and entrust it to someone else.
 If you have no ownership interest in the vehicle, there is no negligent entrustment.
 Thus, there is no liability on you for any injury your adult son causes.

 Why Does the Dangerous Instrumentality Doctrine Matter?

-In simple terms, Florida’s Dangerous Instrumentality Doctrine means that if you own a car and allow someone else to drive it, you can be held responsible for any injuries or property damage they cause—even if you were not behind the wheel.
+In simple terms, Florida’s Dangerous Instrumentality Doctrine means that if you own a car and allow someone else to drive it, you can be held responsible for any injuries or property damage they cause, even if you were not behind the wheel.
 Essentially, the law sees a car as a dangerous instrument, so it places liability on the person who owns and controls it.
-This helps make sure that there is someone financially accountable for the harm caused in an accident.
+This helps make sure that there is someone financially accountable for the harm they cause in an accident.

-The Dangerous Instrumentality Doctrine doesn’t just decide who might be responsible for an accident—it can also unlock different sources of insurance coverage that could help pay for expenses like lost wages or unpaid medical bills.
+The Dangerous Instrumentality Doctrine doesn’t just decide who might be responsible for an accident.
+It can also unlock different sources of insurance coverage that could help pay for expenses.
 For example, if your car insurance company provides you with a policy that includes personal injury protection (PIP), medical payments coverage (MedPay), or uninsured/underinsured motorist (UM/UIM) coverage, these might step in to cover some or all of your costs.

 The at-fault driver’s insurance company could also be liable if the other driver was primarily responsible for the collision.
-Essentially, because the law places liability on the car’s owner, it opens the door to potential coverage from multiple insurance policies, ensuring there’s a way to help pay for injuries and financial losses that result from the accident.
+Because the law places liability on the car’s owner, it opens the door to potential coverage from multiple insurance policies.
+This ensures there’s a way to help pay for injuries and financial losses that result from the accident.

 How Does This Rule Affect Bringing a Personal Injury Lawsuit?